 The Essentials of a Foot Massage

 When performing a foot massage, it is best to practice good hygiene by washing your hands thoroughly and cutting your nails short to avoid discomfort.
 Clean the person’s feet using lukewarm water and gently dry with a soft cloth.
-Experts usually recommend to avoid using light touch on the feet as it is uncomfortable for ticklish people so be sure to apply firm pressure.
+Experts usually recommend avoiding using the light touch on the feet as it is uncomfortable for ticklish people so be sure to apply firm pressure.
 Although not really necessary, it is great to use a massage oil or lotion with a therapeutic scent to reduce the roughness and make the feet smoother.
 To help loosen the muscles, perform a circular motion on the ankles and soles of the feet and gently stretch and curl the toes. the secrets to a good foot massage are accurate knowledge on all the pressure points and making sure that the person is able to tolerate the pressure or you’ll risk stressing them out more.

 Things to Do After a Long Hike

 One of the most common types is foot reflexology which assumes that special areas or pressure points are present in our feet and they correspond to specific internal organs of our body.
 Reflexologists usually refer to a detailed chart that provides information about pressure points and its target organs in the body.
 This theory has not yet been proven scientifically but enthusiasts of alternative medicine strongly believe that this method truly works for them.
 Another type is acupressure which is slightly similar to reflexology due to the use of pressure points, although it mainly aims to improve general wellness and increase the flow of energy in the body.
-Aromatherapy through scented oils or candles can cause relaxation and is typically accompanied with tranquil instrumental music.
+Aromatherapy through scented oils or candles can cause relaxation and is typically accompanied by tranquil instrumental music.
 Finally, there is the traditional foot massage that targets the joints and muscles and eases the pain.

 Aside from these amazing advantages, foot massage also makes the joints and muscles in our feet to become stronger, thereby making it less prone to sprains and injuries that could affect our daily activities.
 Foot and ankle swelling or edema in pregnant women is also significantly reduced through regular massage if paired with enough rest.